-- As BSI-CC-PP-0084-2014 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is mainly not available to the user.

-- Regarding application note 22 of BSI-CC-PP-0084-2014, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target, and a refinement on ADV_SPM has been added. - The text of the impacted refinements of BSI-CC-PP-0084-2014 is reproduced in the next sections. - 200 For reader's ease, an impact summary is provided in Table 11.
+- 195 As BSI-CC-PP-0084-2014 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - 196 The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is mainly not available to the user. - 197 Regarding application note 22 of BSI-CC-PP-0084-2014, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target. - 198 The text of the impacted refinements of BSI-CC-PP-0084-2014 is reproduced in the next sections. - 199 For reader's ease, an impact summary is provided in Table 11.